ultraflynn/javonical/README.md

 (This is *the* standard Java interview question so you need to be able to get it right.
 You need to be able to answer this without any waffle)

 __"What is the contract between hashcode and equals?"__
-__"Explain how hashcode and equals are used when doing a "__put" into a hash map?"
+__"Explain how hashcode and equals are used when doing a "put" into a hash map?"__
 __"What property must the class have to be used as the key in a Map?"__
 It must be immutable otherwise the wrong bucket will be searched during a lookup in the Map.